 Born in Pittsburgh on Aug.
 7, 1923, she was the daughter of Butch Wilhelm and May A. Young Wilhelm Zapf.

 She graduated from Oliver High School in Pittsburgh as 24th in her class of 350.
-She had been a police officer
+She had been a police officer for Pittsburgh.

 She was the owner of Chuck's Farm Market on Route 108, Scott Township, Lawrence County, where she made candy and baked goods and sold fruit and vegetables along with other farm market items.